Ferizaj: Culture

 The Big Mosque of Mulla Veseli, built in 1891, and the St. Uroš Orthodox Cathedral in the centre of Ferizaj are considered symbolic of religious tolerance between Muslim Albanians and Christian Serbs.
 Because the mosque and the church are next to one another, they are popular tourist destinations.
 The mosque was destroyed during World War II, but then rebuilt after the war.
-During the Kosovo War in 1999, neither were destroyed, however, in March of 2004 during a period of unrest in Kosovo, the church was attacked.
+During the Kosovo War in 1999, neither were destroyed, however, in March 2004 during a period of unrest in Kosovo, the church was attacked.

 The composer Lorenc Antoni lived in Ferizaj in the early 1940s, and the composer Venqenc Gjini from Ferizaj have also made notable contributions to culture and are respected throughout Kosovo, especially for their creative idioms inspired by the central fountain in front of the mosque.

 Ferizaj is also famous for its Ensemble of Song and Dance "Kastriotët", which was created in 1967.

+It also yearly hosts MuralFest, a festival of murals hosted every June in Ferizaj, where artists from around the world who specialise in the art of murals, come and show their talent by transforming public spaces into lively areas of the city, thus earning the name city of murals over the years, the festival also does mural art in other cities in Kosovo too, like Pristina, Gjilan, Gjakova, Vitia and Kaçanik.

 Education

 There are 39 primary schools in the municipality and 20,492 students.
 Eight secondary schools include gymnasium and professional schools (technical, medical, music, agricultural and economics) with 6,127 students in total.
 The school attendance of the Ashkali, Roma and Gorani children is lower than the Kosovo Albanians.
 There is also one kindergarten with a total of 270 children registered.
 The Municipal Department of Education and Science has more than 1,680 professional and support staff, including 10 minority communities representatives.

-The city has one public library, where students also have internet access.
+The city has one public university known as University of Applied Sciences in Ferizaj and one public library, where students also have internet access.
 Membership prices apply.

 Sport

-Ferizaj is home to FC Ferizaj and KH Kastrioti.
+Ferizaj is home to FC Ferizaj, KF Dinamo in football and KH Kastrioti in handball.